Bicycle/Pedestrian

 Much of this commitment is made through direct investment in bicycle and pedestrian facilities including bicycle and pedestrian trails, pedestrian overpasses, and waterfront walkways.
 In addition, various transportation projects, such as bridge replacements and intersection improvements, incorporate features to make walking and biking safer and more attractive travel options in the region.
 The NJTPA also conducts planning to support walking and biking including the following:

-• The NJTPA completed its Regional Active Transportation Plan in 2023 to help establish a safe and functional regional network of pedestrian and bicycle facilities.
+- The NJTPA completed its Regional Active Transportation Plan in 2023 to help establish a safe and functional regional network of pedestrian and bicycle facilities.
 This consultant-supported study aims to advance the regional goal of increasing non-motorized travel options by strategically addressing critical gaps in the regional active transportation network.
 The development of the plan included outreach and data-driven methods, and advancing strategies from the Long Range Transportation Plan to prioritize equitable access to the regional network.
+The NJTPA is supporting ATP implementation by providing an interactive mapping tool and sharing ATP data.
+Click here to use the tool.